MFWE Operator Brief · v0.1 · May 2026

 What we won't claim — and what could go wrong.

 If you're a procurement or diligence professional, you've read documents like this before.
 Most of them oversell.
-Here's what's actually true about Michigan Farm Waste Exchange in May 2026:
+Here's what's actually true about MI Farm Waste Exchange in May 2026:

 The investment thesis we're working from is that the residue supply chain in Michigan needs an aggregator, and that the political and ESG environment in 2026 specifically rewards local, transparent, farmer-paid sourcing.
 We think we can be that aggregator.
 We don't claim to be it yet.